 As a young freelance photographer in Britain, Stephen worked on some major advertising campaigns, but then started doing magazine work as well.
 He found the assignments stimulating.
 “If magazines did boring stories, they would soon be out of business, so the work was almost always interesting"

 At the time, the United States had the best magazines, and when Stephen moved to New York, he immediately started working for Sports Illustrated, which was one of his best clients for three decades.
 “It's a weekly, so there’s always plenty happening, with good editors and a great photo department.
 I appreciated that they were receptive to good story ideas from writers and photographers.”

 He also did assignments for Fortune, Travel & Leisure, The Smithsonian, and some European magazines.
 For Good Housekeeping he photographed celebrities and celebrity homes.
-In the 1980s he worked for Life Magazine during the period when it was a monthly – some sports, some portraits, but mostly animals, both wild and domestic, birds, mammals and reptiles.
+He worked for Life Magazine during the period when it was a monthly – some sports, some portraits, but mostly animals, both wild and domestic, birds, mammals and reptiles.

 Advertising work in the United States has included assignments for agencies in New York, Boston, Philadelphia, Dallas, San Francisco, Los Angeles and Honolulu.